bluenimble/serverless/README.md

 - Storage: Supports FileSystem - S3 and other blob storage services could be used through a posix compliant interface.

-- Messenging: Supports Mail and Mobile Push Notifications and STOMP.
-Other vendors such as APMQ and Kafka could be added by implementing the Messenging plugin.
+- Messenger: Supports Mail and Mobile Push Notifications and STOMP.
+Other vendors such as APMQ and Kafka could be added by implementing the Messenger plugin.

 - Indexer: Only ElasticSearch is supported.
 You can implement your own Indexer using feature plugin.